Two of the most popular tourist destinations in Alaska are the first and third-largest cities, Anchorage and Juneau (respectively).

 After visiting the museums downtown, you could compete in Wednesday night bar trivia at The Imperial on Front Street, then fly to Anchorage the next morning.

-Thursday afternoon, you could be eating at the Carl’s Jr. on Northern Lights Boulevard, on your way to seeing an IMAX movie at Tikahtnu Commons up on Muldoon.
+Thursday afternoon, you could be eating at the Carl’s Jr. on Northern Lights Boulevard, on your way to see an IMAX movie at Tikahtnu Commons up on Muldoon.

 On Friday, you could walk on one of Anchorage’s historic trails and enjoy some nature before heading to Ted Stevens International Airport and flying back to Seattle on your way back home.